jeffhandley/jeffhandley.github.io/_posts/2023/2023-01-21-recommended-iphone-settings.md

 - **Appearance**: Choose whichever you prefer
     - **Automatic**: *OFF*

-- **Text Size**:
-    - Tap this
+#### Text Size
 - Use the slider circle at the bottom of the screen to set to your desired size
 - I prefer the 2nd notch from the left

-    - Go back to Display & Brightness
+Go back to Display & Brightness

 - **Bold Text**: *OFF* (but this is worth trying)
 - **True Tone**: *ON*
 - **Auto-Lock**: